 5 independent imaging systems in one 3U cubesat.

-We love learning and exploring, we are doing this for longer than 1000 days in Orbit (as of January 2018) !
+We love learning and exploring, we are doing this for almost 7 years in Orbit (as of March 2021) !
 We have been made possible thanks to highly respectable clients in Singapore and we are helping our creators at Microspace to travel through Science, Technology, Engineering, Earth, Space, Humankind and Nature.
 This is why Microspace invents nanosatellites...

 We demonstrate propulsion and optical technologies that enable all most useful space applications such as: imaging and tracking on demand of any target on the globe, remote sensing for agricultural, industrial and environmental global data collection.